Etana/fanfilter/README.md

 - `d`, `day`, `days`: will be a number of day

 with only a number, the default meaning is a number of days (eg. p:>200days is the same that p:>200)

+## `pair:charA/charB`

+value is split over `/` and filter will match if all part are matching a pairing

+a part beginning with `-` will only match if it is not inside the pairing, eg. `pair:hermione/-draco` will only match if there is a pairing with `hermione` and without `draco`

+pairings are also searched in the summary, so all these `HarryXHermione`, `Harry x Hermione`, `Harry/Hermione`, `HarryHermione` would match `pair:harry/hermione`